 Legal Options If You've Been Injured As A Pedestrian/Bicyclist

-If you or a loved one has been injured in a pedestrian or bicycle accident, Attorney Chris Davis and the legal team at Davis Law Group, P.S., can help you receive the damages you deserve.
-Davis Law Group, P.S., works on a contingency fee basis, meaning there is no obligation for simply discussing your case with our legal team.
+If you or a loved one has been injured in a bicycle or pedestrian accident, Attorney Chris Davis and the legal team at Davis Law Group, P.S., can help you receive the damages you deserve.
+Our pedestrian accident attorneys work on a contingency fee basis, meaning there is no obligation for simply discussing your case with our legal team.